Fractions for Class 4

 • Fraction

-A fraction is a way to represent a part of a whole or a part of a group.
-It helps us express numbers that are not whole numbers.
+A fraction is a way to represent a part of a whole or collection of objects.
+In the given image, fraction of shaded parts are displayed.

 cmo-fractions-c4-1

-Imagine you have a pizza and you want to share it with your friend.
-Each slice you cut the pizza into is like a fraction — a part of the whole pizza.
+Example 1: Imagine you have a pizza and you want to share it with your friend.
+Each slice of pizza you cut represents a fraction or a part of the whole pizza.
 You and your friend (2 persons) eat 1 slice which is half of the pizza.

 cmo-fractions-c4-2